linode/docs/docs/guides/websites/erp/install-an-odoo-13-stack-on-debian-10/index.md

 ### Configure the PostgreSQL Listening Address

-Edit `postgresql.conf` to allow the database server listening to remote connections:
+Edit `postgresql.conf` to allow the database server to listen to remote connections:

 {{< file "/etc/postgresql/11/main/postgresql.conf" conf >}}
 #From CONNECTIONS AND AUTHENTICATION Section
 listen_addresses = '*'
 {{< /file >}}

-These settings are:

-* `listen_addresses`: What IP addresses to listen on.
-The `'*'` means that the server listens to all IP addresses.
+The `listen_addresses` setting lists the IP addresses to listen on.
+The `'*'` wildcard means that the server listens to all IP addresses.
 You can limit this to only include the IP addresses that you consider safe.

 ### Enable PostgreSQL on Startup